openlayers/workshop/src/doc/basics/map.rst

 Creating a Map
 ==============

-In OpenLayers, a map is a collection of layers and various controls for dealing with user interaction.
+In OpenLayers, a map is a collection of layers and various interactions and controls for dealing with user interaction.
 A map is generated with three basic ingredients: :ref:`markup <openlayers.basics.dissect.markup>`, :ref:`style declarations <openlayers.basics.dissect.style>`, and :ref:`initialization code <openlayers.basics.dissect.code>`.

 .. _openlayers.basics.map.example: